beetbox/beets/docs/faq.rst

 If you've already moved your music *outside* of beets, you have a few options:

 - Move the music back (with an ordinary ``mv``) and then use the above steps.
-- Delete your database and re-create it from the new paths using ``beet import -AWMC``.
+- Delete your database and re-create it from the new paths using ``beet import -AWC``.
 - Resort to manually modifying the SQLite database (not recommended).